 Paths to radicalism are rendered purely through a series of landscape shots filmed at the locations traversed by the subject: a biography determined not by what the subject did, but by what the subject saw, questioning how these landscapes reflect the social and political structures that are the backdrop for a journey of alienation.
 With this starkly expansive approach, Baudelaire affirms the position of trying (not) to understand.
 Or, in the words of philosopher Pierre Zaoui, to make a film that “aims to understand and not to understand at the same time — to understand up to the point that one no longer understands — and also to show, refusing to understand or explain, so that with a dreadful feeling of confusion we are surprised to find ourselves understanding, discovering a subtle sympathy, telling ourselves that maybe monstrosity is our shared condition.”

-Many of the works in the exhibition, titled after the fictional orchestra whose performance is disrupted in Orson Welles’ radio rendition of The War of the Worlds, pursue Baudelaire’s interest in juxtaposing fictions that have documentary tendencies with documents that open fictional spaces.
+Many of the works in the exhibition, titled after the perpetually interrupted fictional band leader in Orson Welles’ The War of the Worlds radio play, pursue Baudelaire’s interest in juxtaposing fictions that have documentary tendencies with documents that open fictional spaces.
 Research material fragments, chronologies, images and texts that have informed Baudelaire's work process (originating with his training as a social scientist) unfold in the exhibition space as a large scale “source book”.
 A series of conferences draw out key themes from the exhibition, including ‘fukeiron’ or landscape theory (28 January with International Film Festival Rotterdam), ‘assembly’ (21 April) and architecture (22 April).

 The film Also Known As Jihadi (101 minutes) starts: 11:30 am, 1:30 pm and 3:30 pm.